 However, some sous vide owners prefer to use a container lid.
 The hardest thing about using a lid is the need to cut a hole in the lid to fit the sous vide cookers.
 The cutting process is not easy and will often result in cracked plastic and holes that were too big or small.

-The combination of container size, container lid, and sous vide cooker would be endless.
+The combination of container size, container lid, and sous vide cooker could be endless.
 It could be end up being an expensive upgrade process.
+Sous vide balls easily solve the lid issue!

 Sous Vide Ping Pong Balls Final Thoughts